-Dividends tax is levied on a 'dividend' paid as defined in s 64D.
+Dividends tax is levied on a 'dividend' as defined in s 64D, paid by a company.
 Dividends tax is therefore levied -

-- on a dividend paid by a company that is a resident, other than a headquarter company; or - on a foreign dividend paid by a foreign company, if the share in respect of which that foreign dividend is paid is a listed share and to the extent that that foreign dividend does not consist of a distribution of an asset in specie.
+- on a dividend paid by a resident company, other than a headquarter company; or - on a foreign dividend paid by a foreign company, if the share in respect of which that foreign dividend is paid is a listed share and to the extent that that foreign dividend does not consist of a distribution of an asset in specie.

 The definition of 'dividend' in s 64D refers to both a 'dividend' and a 'foreign dividend' as defined in s 1(1).
 The definitions of 'dividend' and 'foreign dividend' in s 1(1) require that an amount must be 'transferred or applied' ('dividend') or be 'paid or payable' ('foreign dividend') in respect of a share in a company in order to constitute a 'dividend' or a 'foreign dividend'.
-A 'share' is defined in s 1(1) (see 2.2.10).
-A company that does not have shares cannot pay a dividend as defined in s 64D.
-A 'company' is defined in s 1(1) (see 2.2.1).
+The Act defines 'share' in s 1(1) (see 2.2.10).
+A company that does not have shares cannot pay a 'dividend' as defined in s 64D.
+The Act defines 'company' in s 1(1) (see 2.2.1).

-Dividends paid by the following types of companies, amongst others, may be subject to dividends tax:
+Dividends paid by the following types of company, amongst others, may be subject to dividends tax: